Tirana County: Transport

 Development and maintenance of transportation in Albania are within the functions of the Ministry of Infrastructure and Energy in Tirana.
 Other entities, such as the Albanian Aviation Authority (AAC) and Albanian Road Authority (ARRSH), provide the same service for the air and land transportation of the country.

 Tirana County is served by Nënë Tereza International Airport located in the village of Rinas.
-It is named in honour of the Albanian Roman Catholic nun and missionary, Mother Teresa, and offers connections to numerous destinations in different countries across Europe, Africa and Asia.
+It is named in honor of the Albanian Roman Catholic nun and missionary, Mother Teresa, and offers connections to numerous destinations in different countries across Europe, Africa and Asia.
 The airport carried more than 3.3 million passengers in 2019 and serves as the principal hub for the country's flag carrier, Air Albania.

 The county is connected by a well developed system of expressways and motorways.
 The main west–east corridor is Rruga Shtetërore 2 (SH2), which connects the country's capital Tirana with the country's second largest city Durrës in Durrës County.
 The north-south corridor is Rruga Shtetërore 3 (SH3), which is currently being transformed into the Autostrada 3 (A3), covering the distance between Tirana and the country's fourth largest city Elbasan in Elbasan County.
 Rruga Shtetërore 4 (SH4) passes through Kavajë in the west from north to south linking Durrës with Greece.
 However, after its completion, the Arbër Highway will connect the county with Dibër County and North Macedonia.